adrien-febvay/minify-css-idents/README.md

 Identifier to start the generation with.

-Please note that this identifier will be skipped if it matches a value in the "exclude" option.
+Please note that this identifier will be skipped if it matches a value in the "exclude" option, and ignored if it is not valid.

 ## Alternative syntax